 AFF Stage One requires a full day of ground training before you jump with two instructors.

 The ground training is starts at 8am sharp at our facility at Batchelor airstrip and includes both classroom and practical components.
 All aspects of your first skydive are covered- aircraft exits, basic body flight, free fall objectives, canopy flight and landing to name a few, and of course all the safety procedures that go with the sport of skydiving.

-Your first jump usually takes place the following weekend.
-You will exit the aircraft at 10 to 12,000 feet, with two instructors maintaining grips on you until your canopy deployment at 4,500ft.
+Your first jump usually takes place that afternoon or the next day.
+You will exit the aircraft at 12,000 feet, with two instructors maintaining grips on you until your canopy deployment at 4,500ft.
 Body position, height awareness, practice parachute deployments and deploying your parachute are your objectives in free fall.
 Once your parachute has opened you will guide your parachute to the landing area via instructions from the radio receiver in your helmet.